lynnfaraday/aresmush.com/tutorials/code/dev-tools.md

 There are several options available to you.

+{% tip %}
+Dual Droplets is the only easy test game setup.
+All the rest require some degree of sever administration fiddling.
+If that's not your thing, then dual droplets is probably the best solution for you.
+{% endtip %}

 ### Dual Droplets

 The simplest and quickest way to set up a test game is to just get a second droplet and install a new copy of the game using the standard [installation instructions](/tutorials/install).

 You don't need a separate host name for the test game; you can just use the droplet's IP address as the host name.

-{% tip %}
-All of the other test game setups require some degree of sever administration fiddling.
-If that's not your thing, then dual droplets is probably the best solution for you.
-{% endtip %}

 ### Installing on Your Local Mac